X-ray and gamma-ray study for 2023 nova eruption of V1716 Sco: summary

 \section{summary}

-We conducted a joint analysis of \verb|NuSTAR|, \verb|Swift|, \verb|NICER|, and $Fermi$-LAT observations of nova V1716 Sco.
-We confirmed the gamma-ray emissions emerged at a day after the optical eruption with a TS value of 70.
-The duration of gamma-ray activity with a TS value above 4 lasted for 40 days.
-Harder X-ray emission was observed by \verb|NuSTAR| at a day after the optical eruption.
-We fitted the spectrum with a power-law model with a photon-index of $2.55\pm 0.83$ or optically thin thermal plasma emission (apec) with a temperature of $20.15\pm16.13$~keV.
-The significant detection of the hard X-ray emission from \verb|Swift-XRT| was confirmed during the detection of the GeV emission by the $Fermi$-LAT.
-V1716 Sco will be the first example for classical nova, in which the X-ray detection by \verb|Swift-XRT| is concurrent with gamma-ray emission.
-The X-ray spectrum taken by \verb|Swift-XRT| just after the emergence was fitted by an emission from the thermal plasma, which likely originates from the shock.
-The hardness ratio rapidly decreased over time, and the observed emission entered the SSS phase at $\sim 40$~days after the nova eruption.
-Using the \verb|NICER| observation, we find that the BB fit predicts the super Eddington luminosity, which are also observed in other novae.
-We reconfirmed the periodic oscillation with a period of 79.10$\pm$1.98~s in SSS phase, which is consistent with the result reported in \cite{Dethero2023ATel16167}.
-We found that the phase location of the pulse peak is not stable with time.
+We conducted a joint analysis of \verb|NuSTAR|, \verb|Swift|, \verb|NICER|, and \verb|Fermi|-LAT observations of a classical nova V1716~Sco.
+We confirmed that the gamma-ray emissions emerged on a day after the optical eruption with a TS value of 70.
+The duration of the gamma-ray activity with a TS value above 4 lasted for 40 days and the estimated total gamma-ray output is $\sim 10^{42}~{\rm erg}$ in total.
+The X-ray emission of V1716 Sco was confirmed by \verb|NuSTAR| observations on a day after the optical eruption and by the \verb|Swift| observations after 10 days from the eruption.
+The spectra taken within $\sim 20$ days from the eruption were fitted by the optically thin thermal plasma emission with a temperature of several keV, and were likely dominated by the emission from the gas heated up by the shock.
+The hardness ratio of the X-ray emission rapidly decreased with the time and the observed X-ray emission entered the SSS phase about 45~days after the eruption.
+In SSS~phase, we fitted the data taken by $\verb|Swift|$ and $\verb|NICER|$ using the WD's atmosphere model and obtained the surface temperature of $k_BT\sim 50$~eV and the luminosity of $2\times 10^{37}~{\rm erg~s^{-1}}$, respectively.
+We cannot constrain the WD mass with the atmosphere emission model due to the quality of the data.
+We reconfirmed the periodic oscillation with a period of 79.10$\pm$1.98~s in SSS phase, which is consistent with the finding reported by \cite{Dethero2023ATel16167}.
+Additionally, we demonstrated that the phase location of the pulse peak is not stable over time.
+This instability suggests that the hotter region on the white dwarf's surface shiftted over time.